Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Rejected Ideas

-There were two iterations of this proposal that both specified an interpreter to have a reference count, and the interpreter would wait for that reference count to hit zero before shutting down.
+There were two iterations of this proposal that both specified that an interpreter maintain a reference count and would wait for that count to reach zero before shutting down.

 The first iteration of this idea did this by adding implicit reference counting to PyInterpreterState * pointers.
 A function known as PyInterpreterState_Hold would increment the reference count (making it a “strong reference”), and PyInterpreterState_Release would decrement it.
 An interpreter’s ID (a standalone int64_t) was used as a form of weak reference, which could be used to look up an interpreter state and atomically increment its reference count.
-These ideas were ultimately rejected because they seemed to make things very confusing – all existing uses of PyInterpreterState * would be borrowed, which would make it difficult for developers to understand which areas of their code required/used a strong reference.
+These ideas were ultimately rejected because they seemed to make things very confusing.
+All existing uses of PyInterpreterState * would be borrowed, making it difficult for developers to understand which parts of their code require or use a strong reference.

-In response to that pushback, this PEP specified PyInterpreterRef APIs that would also mimic reference counting, but in a more explicit manner that made it easier upon developers.
-PyInterpreterRef was analogous to PyInterpreterLock in this PEP.
+In response to that pushback, this PEP specified PyInterpreterRef APIs that would also mimic reference counting, but in a more explicit manner that made it easier for developers.
+PyInterpreterRef was analogous to PyInterpreterGuard in this PEP.
 Similarly, the older revision included PyInterpreterWeakRef, which was analogous to PyInterpreterView.

-Eventually, the notion of reference counting was completely abandonded from this proposal for a few reasons:
+Eventually, the notion of reference counting was completely abandoned from this proposal for a few reasons:

-1. There was contention about overcomplication in the API design; the reference counting design looked very similar to that of HPy, which had no precedent in CPython.
+1. There was contention over overcomplication in the API design; the reference-counting design looked very similar to HPy’s, which had no precedent in CPython.
 There was fear that this proposal was being overcomplicated to look more like HPy.

-2. Unlike traditional reference counting APIs, acquiring a strong reference to an interpreter could arbitrarily fail, and an interpreter would not immediately deallocate when its reference count reached zero.
+2. Unlike traditional reference-counting APIs, acquiring a strong reference to an interpreter could fail at any time, and an interpreter would not be deallocated immediately when its reference count reached zero.

 3. There was prior discussion about adding “true” reference counting to interpreters (which would deallocate upon reaching zero), which would have been very confusing if there was an existing API in CPython titled PyInterpreterRef that did something different.

-• Most importantly, non-daemon thread states put too much emphasis on daemon threads as the problem, which hurt the clarity of the PEP.
-Additionally, the phrase “non-daemon” added extra confusion, because non-daemon Python threads are explicitly joined, whereas a non-daemon C thread is only waited on until it releases its lock.
+1. Most importantly, non-daemon thread states place too much emphasis on daemon threads as the problem, which made the PEP confusing.
+Additionally, the phrase “non-daemon” added extra confusion, because non-daemon Python threads are explicitly joined, whereas a non-daemon C thread would only be waited on until it closes its guard(s).

-• In many cases, an interpreter lock should outlive a singular thread state.
-Stealing the interpreter lock in PyThreadState_Ensure() was particularly troublesome for these cases.
-If PyThreadState_Ensure() didn’t steal a lock with non-daemon thread states, it would muddy the ownership story of the interpreter lock, leading to a more confusing API.
+2. In many cases, an interpreter guard should outlive a singular thread state.
+Stealing the interpreter guard in PyThreadState_Ensure() was particularly troublesome for these cases.
+If PyThreadState_Ensure() didn’t steal a guard with non-daemon thread states, it would make it less clear as to who owned to interpreter guard, leading to a more confusing API.

-In prior discussions of this API, it was suggested to provide actual PyThreadState pointers in the API in an attempt to make the ownership and lifetime of the thread state clearer:
+In prior discussions of this API, it was suggested to provide actual PyThreadState pointers in the API in an attempt to make the ownership and lifetime of the thread state more straightforward:

 More importantly though, I think this makes it clearer who owns the thread state - a manually created one is controlled by the code that created it, and once it’s deleted it can’t be activated again.